Haufe-Lexware/docker-style-guide/managing_docker_hosts_with_docker_machine.md

 Still extremely annoying is that, at create-time, docker-machine still cannot tunnel out and download the latest version of Docker Engine.
 So, I have to download the ISO by hand and add it to the cache folder in my Docker home directory.
 But, you can also run `docker-machine upgrade <yourhostname>` to upgrade to the latest version of Docker Engine!?
 Another pain point about Docker for Windows and hosts created with the Hyper V driver, is that often the hosts are no longer manageable from Docker Machine, showing a status of timeout.
 To work around you have to SSH into individual machines with an SSH client like putty, using the c[redentials for the docker user](http://stackoverflow.com/questions/30330442/how-to-ssh-into-docker-machine-virtualbox-instance) or using an SSH certificate.
 Or you must create new hosts.

-**Attention**: Please make sure to set up your networking before you run `docker-machine create`, otherwise you must create new certificates for your docker host with `regenerate-certs` before your Docker hosts can talk to each other.
+**Achtung**: Please make sure to set up your networking before you run `docker-machine create`, otherwise you must create new certificates for your docker host with `regenerate-certs` before your Docker hosts can talk to each other.
 Please also remember that, if you are working from a console like powershell, you must have administrator rights to create new hosts!

 Once this environment is configured, you can create boot2docker image Docker Hosts on you machine that network with each other over the Docker Network and with the internet.